numanozdemircom/webcop-firewall/en/README.md

 You can tell me your requests and suggestions, also report me the bugs in the software.
 And our back-end translating is continuing.
 Only front-end is English for now.

-Thanks to Batuhan Kerim TÜRK, Numan TÜRLE, Selim Can ÖZDEMİR, Abdul Samed and Ahmet ŞENŞAHİN for their supports.
+Thanks to Batuhan Kerim TÜRK, Numan TÜRLE, Selim Can ÖZDEMİR, Umut ASLAN, Abdul Samed and Ahmet ŞENŞAHİN for their supports.

 <center>
 <a href="https://www.infinitumit.com.tr">InfinitumIT - Power of Integrated Security</a><br>